ozzloy/where-da-gas-at/api.md

 ### all endpoints that require proper authorization

-all endpoints that require authentication and the current user does not have the correct role(s) or permission(s).
+all endpoints that require authentication and the current king does not have the correct role(s) or permission(s).

 - response: